mceSystems/node-jsc/doc/api/os.md

 added: v0.3.3
 -->

-* Returns: {Array}
+* Returns: {number[]}

 The `os.loadavg()` method returns an array containing the 1, 5, and 15 minute
 load averages.

 The load average is a measure of system activity, calculated by the operating system and expressed as a fractional number.
 As a rule of thumb, the load average should ideally be less than the number of logical CPUs in the system.

 The load average is a UNIX-specific concept with no real equivalent on